 Having an Airbnb ceremony works really well for those wanting a quick, one hour session because everything is in the one location.
 Some of the larger homes can accommodate your closest family or friends so you can make a weekend of it.

-I've compiled a list of properties I've either visited or admired from afar.
+I've compiled a list of properties I've either visited or admired from afar (but please read the owners rules and information first).
 Have a look at my checklist for choosing an accommodation property.